Coalescent point process of branching trees in varying environment: Main results

-To end this section, we establish that if the offspring distributions are linear fractional, the coalescent point process $(A_i,i\geq 0)$ is Markov and we give its distribution.
-When the environment is constant, this observation was done in \cite[Proposition 5.1]{amaurylea2013} and in \cite{rannala1997genealogy} with an alternative formulation.
+To conclude this section, we establish that if the offspring follows a linear fractional distribution, the coalescent point process $(A_i,i\geq 0)$ is Markov, and we derive its distribution.
+This observation was previously noted in \cite[Proposition 5.1]{amaurylea2013} for a constant environment, and in \cite{rannala1997genealogy} with an alternative formulation.